Modern Languages and Literatures

 SPAN 370: Hispanic Verse: Romances to Rap

 (Hispanic Verse: From Romances to Rap) The aim of this course is to help students read and understand poetry in Spanish.
 By approaching the works of relevant Spanish and Latin American poets from different perspectives, students will become more familiar with poetry and the historical context in which the texts were written.
 Part of the course is dedicated to introducing the creative mood of literature and studying the relationship between music and poetry: from its traditional formats to the most contemporary ones, including musical forms.
 The class will read and discuss some of the best-known poems of Hispanic literature from the 16th Century to the present; students will also have the chance to unleash their imagination by writing their own creative pieces…or songs…after all, a well-known musician (isn't he a poet?) won the Nobel Prize in Literature in 2016.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 cross listed: LNAM 370